 What to Include in a Eulogy

 Sharing stories and special memories about your loved one makes for an engaging and heartfelt eulogy.
-Think about significant milestones or occasions in the deceased’s life, or expand on personality traits that were specific to them.
-While writing, reach out to others so they can contribute personal anecdotes or interesting narratives.
+Think about occasions in the deceased’s life that illustrate the one or two main attributes or themes that you have mentioned.
+If the person was well-known for some particular personal trait, or habit, or hobby, mention it.
 Humorous stories might be relevant, but be careful, as humor doesn’t work well on all funeral audiences.

 A Good Ending

-Finish the eulogy with a memorable farewell.
-This can be a favorite phrase your loved one said frequently, an inspirational quote, or even a poignant poem.
+Finish the eulogy with a memorable farewell by summing up the one or two themes you introduced at the start.
+You can then end with a favorite phrase your loved one said frequently, an inspirational quote, or even a poignant poem.
 Leave the funeral audience with pleasant memories and a lasting appreciation of the deceased.

 Get Feedback Before Speaking

-After finishing the first draft of your eulogy, ask family members or close friends for constructive feedback.
-Print out the eulogy and read it out loud.
-No only do certain phrases sound different when spoken, but you’ll also gain a better idea of the speech’s overall tone.
+After finishing the first draft of your eulogy, read it out loud.
+Not only do certain phrases sound different when spoken, but you’ll also gain a better idea of the speech’s overall tone.

-Start on the final eulogy draft after you receive feedback from your chosen reviewers.
-Incorporate their edits or comments when appropriate, and read it a few more times to make sure everything fits your vision.
+Incorporate feedback where appropriate, and read the draft a few more times to make sure everything fits your vision.
 If you need extra inspiration, you can also check out sample eulogies for additional ideas.